 - Access to The Edge facility on an Edge Club membership

 - Access to all training required to complete the role including Safeguarding, First Aid and Coaching Masterclasses

 - Access to a £300 bursary for further sport specific training, CPDs, First Aid training, Safeguarding training etc. and guidance on mechanisms of securing further funding

 Ideally you will be able to commit 4-6 hours per week during term time, consisting of a minimum of 3 hours coaching, travel to and from sessions and administration/ planning time.
 If you are likely to find this commitment difficult, please speak to the Sports Volunteering Officer who will be able to discuss this in more detail.

 You will be required to attend any training relevant to your role in line with the Leeds Sport minimum deployment guidelines for volunteers.

 - Level 2 Coach Scholars are responsible to Suzzi Garnett, Sports Volunteering Officer in the Leeds Sport Team and their sport specific mentor

-- Following your online application you may be invited for an interview, informal meeting or group briefing with the Sports Volunteering Officer to discuss the role
+- Following your online application you may be invited for an informal interview with the Sports Volunteering Officer to discuss the role

 If you wish to apply for any of our Leeds Sport volunteering positions please complete the form below and a member of our team will be in contact with you.